 - We strongly recommend supplemental insurance to cover medical evacuation.

 Prescription Medications: If traveling with prescription medication, check with the Austrian Federal Ministry for Health to ensure the medication is legal in Austria.
 Always carry your prescription medication in original packaging with your doctor’s prescription.

 See the government of Austria website for more information about bringing medication into Austria.

 Vaccinations: Be up-to-date on all vaccinations recommended by the U.S. Centers for Disease Control and Prevention.

 - Tick-borne encephalitis is common; a non-USDA-approved vaccination is available.
 Travelers anticipating high-risk activities (camping, adventure travel) should take precautions.

 Travel & Transportation

-Emergency roadside help and information may be reached by dialing 123 or 120 for vehicle assistance and towing services (Austrian automobile clubs), 122 for the fire department, 133 for police, and 144 for ambulance.
+- Emergency roadside help and information may be reached by dialing 123 or 120 for vehicle assistance and towing services (Austrian auto associations), 122 for the fire department, 133 for police, and 144 for ambulance.
 The European emergency line is 112.

-AVIATION SAFETY OVERSIGHT: The U.S. Federal Aviation Administration (FAA) has assessed the Government of Austria’s Civil Aviation Authority as being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of Austria’s air carrier operations.
+Aviation Safety Oversight: The U.S. Federal Aviation Administration (FAA) found the government of Austria’s Civil Aviation Authority in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of Austria’s air carrier operations.
 Further information may be found on the FAA’s safety assessment page.